FlexMeasures/flexmeasures/documentation/views/control.rst

 Curtailment offers may specify some freedom in terms of how much energy can be curtailed.
 In these cases, the user can select the energy volume (in MWh) to be ordered, within constraints set by the relevant Prosumer.
-The net effect of a curtailment action is also measured in terms of an energy volume (see the flexibility metrics in the :ref:`porfolio` page).
+The net effect of a curtailment action is also measured in terms of an energy volume (see the flexibility metrics in the :ref:`portfolio` page).
 Note that the volume ordered is not necessarily equal to the volume curtailed: the ordered volume relates only to the selected time window, while the curtailed volume may include volumes outside of the selected time window.